lmc297/BTyper3/README.md

 Note: In the examples below, BTyper3 commands are shown as ```btyper3 [options...]```.
 If you are calling BTyper3 from the source file (i.e. you didn't install BTyper3 using Homebrew), keep in mind that you may have to call python3 and supply the path to btyper3 to execute the program or related scripts: ```python3 btyper3 [options...]```.

-7. Download the "species-only", "subspecies-only", "full" (i.e., both "species-only" and "subspecies-only"), or "geneflow-only" database(s) by running one or more of the following commands from your terminal; note that users who want to perform all ANI-based assignment methods implemented in BTyper3 (i.e., species, subspecies, and pseudo-gene flow unit assignment) should download both the "full" and "geneflow-only" databases (i.e., run both command "A" and command "D" below):
+7. Download the "species-only", "subspecies-only", "full" (i.e., both "species-only" and "subspecies-only"), "geneflow-only", or "typestrains-only" database(s) by running one or more of the following commands from your terminal; note that users who want to perform all ANI-based assignment methods implemented in BTyper3 (i.e., species, subspecies, pseudo-gene flow unit assignment, and type strain comparison) should download the "full", "geneflow-only", and "typestrains-only" databases (i.e., run command "A", command "D", AND command "E" below):

-A. For the full database, which can be used to perform both species and subspecies assignment, but not pseudo-gene flow unit assignment (needs about 102M disk space):
+A. For the full database, which can be used to perform both species and subspecies assignment, but not pseudo-gene flow unit assignment or type strain comparison (needs about 102M disk space):

 ```
 python3 build_btyper3_anib_db.py -db full
 ```

-B. For species-only database, which can be used to perform species assignment (but not subspecies or pseudo-gene flow unit assignment; needs about 91M disk space):
+B. For species-only database, which can be used to perform species assignment (but not subspecies, pseudo-gene flow unit assignment, or type strain comparison; needs about 91M disk space):
 ```
 python3 build_btyper3_anib_db.py -db species-only
 ```

-C. For subspecies-only database, which can be used to perform subspecies assignment (but not species or pseudo-gene flow unit assignment; needs about 11M disk space):
+C. For subspecies-only database, which can be used to perform subspecies assignment (but not species, pseudo-gene flow unit assignment, or type strain comparison; needs about 11M disk space):
 ```
 python3 build_btyper3_anib_db.py -db subspecies-only
 ```

-D. For geneflow-only database, which can be used to perform pseudo-gene flow unit assignment (but not species or subspecies assignment; needs about 198M disk space):
+D. For geneflow-only database, which can be used to perform pseudo-gene flow unit assignment (but not species or subspecies assignment or type strain comparison; needs about 198M disk space):

 ```
 python3 build_btyper3_anib_db.py -db geneflow-only
 ```

+E. For the typestrains-only database, which can be used to compare a query genome to all *B. cereus* group species type strain genomes (but not species, subspecies, or pseudo-gene flow unit assignment; needs about 138M disk space):

 After running any command, follow the instructions in your terminal.